-All parents are invited to this evening which will be held on11th May 2016.
-Six topics will be offered, from which parents can chose two 45 minute talks to attend.
-The talks provided include advice on parenting an adolescent, how to talk to your child about sex and contraception, eating disorders, guiding your child through their academic studies, teenage mental wellbeing and mindfulness Further details of the sessions on offer can be found by clicking on the invitation letter link below.
-The School plans to run a similar evening in May 2018.
+All parents are invited to this evening which is held biannually.
+Four topics will be offered, from which parents can chose two 45 minute talks to attend.
+The talks provided include advice on parenting an adolescent, teenage mental wellbeing, teenage temperament and mindfulness.
+The School plans to run a similar evening in May 2020.

 How to Survive and Enjoy your Child’s Teenage Years: Jan Symes

 Society seems to have an expectation that all teenagers will start to grunt when they are 13 and then not be able to have a conversation with an adult for several years.
 Do you fear slammed doors, shouting, crying, and swearing?
 Will you lose your lovely child and suddenly find yourself living with a hormonal teenager?
 Is this a process they have to go through and we have to try to bear?
 Does it have to be like this?